Variable Selection with ABC Bayesian Forests: Model-Free Variable Selection Consistency

+From the expression \eqref{eq:delta} we can immediately see the connection to the beta-min conditions.
+When the signal in the direction of $x_2$ is large enough, i.e. $c>16/\sqrt{5}M\varepsilon$, our identifiability condition will be satisfied. \end{example} }

-The second condition needed for $\mS_0$ to be fully recoverable is ``irrepresentability" \citep{zhao2006model}, i.e. restricting the amount of correlation between active and non-active covariates.
+{The second sufficient condition needed for methods such as the LASSO to fully recover $\mS_0$ is ``irrepresentability" \citep{zhao2006model, van2009conditions}.
+This condition restricts the amount of correlation between (active and non-active) covariates by imposing a regularization constraint on the magnitudes of regression coefficients of the inactive predictors onto the active ones.} Here, we generalize the notion of irrepresentability to the non-parametric setup.
 Consider an underfitting model $\mS=\mS_1\cup\mS_2\not\supset\mS_0$, where $\mS_1\subset\mS_0$ are true positives and $\mS_2$ is a possibly empty set of false positives, i.e. $\mS_2\cap\mS_0=\emptyset$.
 We define

 the sample covariance between the surplus signals in $f_0$ and $f^{\mS}_{\wh\mT,\wh\b}$ obtained by removing the effect of $f^{\mS_1}_{\wh\mT,\wh\b}$.
 This quantity will be large if noise covariates inside $\mS_2$ can compensate for the missed true covariates in $\mS_0\backslash\mS_1$, i.e. when the true and fake covariates are strongly correlated.
-To obviate this substitution effect, we introduce the following assumption as a non-parametric analogue of the irrepresentability condition (\cite{zhao2006model}). \begin{definition}(Irrepresentability) We say that $\varepsilon$-{\sl irrepresentability} holds for $f_0$ and $\mS_0$ if, for some $M>0$, we have $ \sup_{\mS\not\supset\mS_0}\rho_n^\mS<\frac{M}{2}\varepsilon, $ where $\rho_n^{\mS}$ was defined in \eqref{rho}. \end{definition}
+To obviate this substitution effect, we introduce the following { nonparametric ``irrepresentability"condition.
+Similarly as in \cite{zhao2006model}, we require that ``the total amount of an irrelevant covariate represented by the covariates in the true model" is small. } \begin{definition}(Irrepresentability) We say that $\varepsilon$-{\sl irrepresentability} holds for $f_0$ and $\mS_0$ if, for some $M>0$, we have $ \sup_{\mS\not\supset\mS_0}|\rho_n^\mS|<\frac{M}{2}\varepsilon, $ where $\rho_n^{\mS}$ was defined in \eqref{rho}. \end{definition}

 It follows from Lemma \ref{lemma:approx} (Appendix) that under the irrepresentability and identifiability conditions (Definition \ref{ass:identify} and \ref{ass:irrep}), we obtain

 This condition essentially states that {\sl all} models that miss {\sl at least one} active covariate (i.e. not only subsets of the true model) have a large separation gap.